A Tragedy in Appalachia: Oxycontin and Opportunities

 and sometimes less, depending on the matter.

 He was beautiful, even as a little child.
-Everyone thought I was a boy, yet they thought he was a devastatingly beautiful little girl with shiny, thick hair and giant chocolate eyes.
-I was the homely child being loud in front of the lovely child over and over.
+Everyone thougt I was a boy, yet they thought he was a devastatingly beautiful little girl with shiny, thick, brown hair and giant chocolate eyes.
+I was the plain child speaking so loudly in front of the lovely child over and over.
 Moving him out of the way.
 Again and again.
 I believed in "me" so much.
+I wish he had believed in him.

 When my brother's story became too sad, I ignored it.
-Ran and ignored and tried to forget, but I cannot forget it.
+Ran and ignored and tried to forget, but I cannot forget it now.

 He has slipped further and further away from the little boy full of promise.
 His lack of accomplishment will always dim my own, as I know how much more he could have done, if only. . .